openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-drawableDescriptor.md

 >
 > The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> You can preview how this component looks on a real device.
-The preview is not yet available in the DevEco Studio Previewer.
+> You can preview how this component looks on a real device, but not in DevEco Studio Previewer.

 ## Modules to Import